magnus-longva-bouvet/oilmod-kv-checker/README.md

 * vault -> name of the keyvault (required)
 * notify-via -> slack or email.
 If left blank, output is printed to the console.
 * to -> recipients (slack channel / user or email recipient.) (required if notify-via is set)
+* ignore-tags -> A list of tags that should be ignored if present
+* only-defined -> Only secrets that has an expiration date specified will be checked.

 #### Ensure you have the required authentication set up in your environment: